UC Davis Marching Band

 UC Davis administrators ordered the permanent dissolution of the Band-uh in the fall of 2019, after accusations of repeated misconduct and an investigation by an outside law firm.
-At the same time, the university announced formation of a new, university administered organization with the name "UC Davis Marching Band."
+At the same time, the university announced formation of a new, university-administered organization called the "UC Davis Marching Band."

 History

-The original UC Davis marching band dates back to 1922, when E. H. Barger of the school's veterinary science department formed an 18-member group.
+The original UC Davis Marching Band dates back to 1922, when E. H. Barger of the school's veterinary science department formed an 18-member group.
 That band disbanded after interest waned.

-The next incarnation of the band was formed in 1929 by J. Price Gittinger as a pep band for the home football games.
+The next incarnation of the band was formed in 1929 by J. Price Gittinger as a pep band for home football games.
 There were 15 original members, all male.
 The first female members joined within two years.
-In the 1960s, the student body voted to exclude women from the Band-uh! after no women showed up for a game, although also allegedly to give the band a rowdier, more masculine spirit.
+In the early 1960s, the student body voted to exclude women from the Band-uh!, as it was now called, after no women showed up for a game, although also allegedly to give the band a rowdier, more masculine spirit.
 During the women's rights movement in the early 1970s, pressure mounted to reopen the band to women, in part to comply with Title VII of the Civil Rights Act of 1964.
 By 1973, the Band-uh! once again had female members.

-The Band-uh! has been occasionally associated with controversial and obscene antics.
-It was reprimanded several times in the 1970s.
-In 1992 the band was put on probation after a sexual harassment charge was made against the student director.
-In 2008, the staff director of the band, who is not a student, filed a sexual harassment complaint to the university after several incidents involving the removal of shirts, offensive language and gestures, and lewd behavior.
-In October, 2008, he left temporarily on a "leave of absence because of all the band stress."
+The Band-uh! was occasionally associated with controversial and obscene antics.
+It was reprimanded several times in the 1970s, and in 1992 the band was put on probation after a sexual harassment charge was made against the student director.
+In 2008, the staff director of the band, who was not a student, filed a sexual harassment complaint to the university after several incidents involving the removal of shirts, offensive language and gestures, and lewd behavior.
+In October 2008, he left temporarily on a "leave of absence because of all the band stress."
 On April 4, 2019, The California Aggie newspaper published an article citing former Band-uh! members' experiences with hazing, sexual assault, and other forms of misconduct.

-The Band-uh! has released two albums of its music, Barn Party in 1998 and Noise Violation in 2002.
+The Band-uh! released three albums of its music, The Cal Aggie Marching Band in 1983, Barn Party in 1998 and Noise Violation in 2002.
 The band's catalog was composed of its traditional marching songs, such as the "Aggie Fight" song, as well as renditions of popular rock songs such as Green Day's "Welcome to Paradise", Edgar Winter's "Frankenstein", and Jefferson Airplane's "White Rabbit", among many others.

-Around April 2019, multiple accusations of hazing, sexual assault, and general misconduct instigated by current members of the now-dissolved Band-uh! and some of its alumni led to an investigation into the band's traditions and their true nature.
+Around April 2019, multiple accusations of hazing, sexual assault, and general misconduct instigated by current members of the now-dissolved Band-uh! and some of its alumni led to an investigation into the band's traditions and culture.
 Five months later, in September 2019, the UC Davis administration issued a public statement officially declaring that the student-run Band-uh! would "no longer exist" and would restructure the marching band completely, with strict oversight, a faculty director, and an entirely new constitution.

-The newly formed 'UC Davis Marching Band' made their public performance debut on September 28, 2019, at a home football game against Montana.
+The newly formed "UC Davis Marching Band" made their public performance debut on September 28, 2019, at a home football game against Montana.